-- (1) The following directions for voting by post shall be substantially observed by every person to whom a postal ballot paper has been issued- - (a) before marking the ballot paper the voter shall produce before a competent witness- - (i) the ballot paper issued to him showing the number thereon; and - (ii) the declaration of identity; and - (iii) the envelope in which he has received the ballot paper; - (b) the voter shall sign the declaration of identity in the presence of the competent witness who shall, if satisfied as to the identity of the voter, sign the declaration of identity in his own handwriting and add the title under which he acts as a competent witness; - (c) the voter shall signify the candidate for whom he wishes to vote by secretly placing on the ballot paper a cross in accordance with subparagraph (ii) of paragraph (c) of section fifty-seven, and no other person except the competent witness shall be present and the voter shall not allow the competent witness to see how he has voted; - (d) immediately after voting the voter shall, in the presence of the competent witness but without disclosing how he has voted, place the marked ballot paper in the ballot paper envelope, effectively close that envelope and place it, together with the declaration of identity, in the covering envelope and effectively close the covering envelope; - (e) the voter shall then dispatch the covering envelope by registered post without delay, or hand it to the constituency registrar who, when it is so handed to him, shall issue a receipt for it:
+- (2) The constituency registrar may, if he considers it desirable, before the polling day or first polling day, as the case may be, send to the presiding officer of every polling station in the constituency a list of persons to whom postal ballot papers have been issued. - 57.
+(1) The following directions for voting by post shall be Voting by post. substantially observed by every person to whom a postal ballot paper has been issued- - (a) before marking the ballot paper the voter shall produce before a competent witness- - (i) the ballot paper issued to him showing the number thereon: and - (ii) the declaration of identity; and - (iii) the envelope in which he has received the ballot - (b) the voter shall sign the declaration of identity in the presence of the competent witness who shall, if satisfied as to the identity of the voter, sign the declaration of identity in his own handwriting and add the title under which he acts as a competent witness; - (c) the voter shall signify the candidate for whom he wishes to vote by secretly placing on the ballot paper a cross in accordance with subparagraph (ii) of paragraph (c) of section forty-nine and no other person except the competent witness shall be present and the voter shall not allow the competent witness to see how he has voted: - (d) immediately after voting the voter shall, in the presence of the competent witness but without disclosing how he has voted, place the marked ballot paper in the ballot paper envelope, effectively close that envelope and place it, together with the declaration of identity, in the covering envelope and effectively close the covering envelope: - (e) the voter shall then dispatch the covering envelope by registered post without delay, or hand it to the constituency registrar who, when it is so handed to him, shall issue a receipt for it: